Shresht7/chronicle/README.md

 ### Take a snapshot

 Scans a directory and records a new snapshot if any changes are detected.
+If the directory is a Git repository, it will create a snapshot based on the current `HEAD` commit.

 ```bash
 chronicle snapshot /path/to/directory